Chicago Students Call BS on Parents’ Book Banning Crusade

 "It’s the fact that there are explicit pictures in the pages of the book," one person who attended the meeting told KFOX 14.
 "Now you can be gender queer or any sexual orientation that you want, but the fact that there is actual pornography in our libraries is what is disturbing."

-Gender Queer is an autobiography of nonbinary writer and cartoonist Maia Kobabe, where they detail their journey into adulthood.
-In an op-ed with the Washington Post, Kobabe said that the book was geared towards people of a high school age and older, but primarily it was written for their family members who did not understand emotionally what Kobabe was experiencing.
+Gender Queer is an autobiography of nonbinary writer and cartoonist Maia Kobabe, in which they detail their journey into adulthood.
+In an op-ed in the Washington Post, Kobabe said that the book was geared towards people of high school age and older, but primarily it was written for their family members who did not understand emotionally what Kobabe was experiencing.
 Gender Queer also served as a guideline for young adults who were trying to find an appropriate identity for themselves, especially if they had no other resources, Kobabe said.

 “Queer youth are often forced to look outside their own homes, and outside the education system, to find information on who they are,” Kobabe wrote.
 “Removing or restricting queer books in libraries and schools is like cutting a lifeline for queer youth, who might not yet even know what terms to ask Google to find out more about their own identities, bodies, and health.”